htrgouvea/nozaki/README.md

 ```
 $ perl nozaki.pl

-Nozaki v0.0.9
+Nozaki v0.1.1
 Core Commands
 ==============
 	Command       Description
 	-------       -----------
-	--method      Define methods HTTP to use during fuzzing, separeted by ","
+	-m, --method      Define methods HTTP to use during fuzzing, separeted by ","
-	--url         Define a target
+	-u, --url         Define a target
-	--wordlist    Define wordlist of paths
+	-w, --wordlist    Define wordlist of paths
-	--delay       Define a seconds of delay between requests
+	-d, --delay       Define a seconds of delay between requests
-	--agent       Define a custom User Agent
+	-a, --agent       Define a custom User Agent
-	--return      Set a filter based on HTTP Code Response
+	-r, --return      Set a filter based on HTTP Code Response
-	--timeout     Define the timeout, default is 10s
+	-t, --timeout     Define the timeout, default is 10s
-	--payload     Send a custom data
+	-p, --payload     Send a custom data
-	--json        Define the output in JSON format
+	-j, --json        Define the output in JSON format
+	-h, --help        See this screen
 ```

 ---